Post-Traumatic Stress Disorder (Easy-to-Read)

 PTSD is a real illness.
-You can get PTSD after living through or seeing a dangerous event, such as war, a hurricane, or bad accident.
+You can get PTSD after living through or seeing a dangerous event, such as a war, a hurricane, or a bad accident.
 PTSD makes you feel stressed and afraid after the danger is over.
 It affects your life and the people around you.

 If you have PTSD, you can get treatment and feel better.